jhlgns/fasel/README.md

-# Janguage
+# Fasel

 > Early work in progress!

-Janguage is a programming language invented by me.
+Fasel is a programming language invented by me.

 Don't ask me what this is gonna be good for except for the learning process I am making through while writing this!